ASendellPrice/IIB-rtd/docs/source/sop_guide_scope.rst

    .. tab-item:: 🔬 Lab procedure

-      .. admonition:: Example SOP content for nucleic acid extraction procedure
+      .. admonition:: Example SOP content for a nucleic acid extraction procedure
          :class: hint

          Add content for lab procedure scope here.

    .. tab-item:: 💻 Code update & review

-      .. admonition:: Example SOP content for code update and review procedure
+      .. admonition:: Example SOP content for a code update and review procedure
          :class: hint

-         This SOP is primarily concerned with ensuring that changes to software are authorised, moderated and reviewed to ensure consistency with organisational policies on coding style.
-The following related processes are covered by other SOPs and are not covered here:
+         This SOP is primarily concerned with ensuring that changes to software are authorised, moderated, and reviewed to ensure consistency with organisational policies on coding style.
+The following related processes are covered by other SOPs and are not included here:

          - Validation and verification of software and pipelines
          - Development and tracking of coding competencies